-Several comments expressed concerns about the implications and efficacy of a human rights commitment:

-While 3 comments state that specifically mentioning free expression and the free flow of information in the Bylaws is needed to ensure that free speech and the free flow of information is respected throughout ICANN’s operations, 5 others suggest broader wording to avoid human rights “cherry-picking.”

-One commenter stated that only states have direct human rights obligations.

-One commenter stated that a “broad commitment to human rights” will lead civil society to demand that ICANN take affirmative action to realize human rights commitments beyond ICANN’s mission and scope of activities and beyond what many stakeholders would “likely anticipate or would consider reasonable.”

-Options for CCWG Consideration

-Based on the public comments analysis, WP4 identified analysis some further areas for consideration and exploration:

-Revisit Bylaws Language.
-7 out of 23 comments supported the more general option (#2: “Within its mission and in its operations, ICANN will be committed to respect internationally recognized fundamental human rights.”) while only 3 comments supported the more specific option (#1: “Within its mission and in its operations, ICANN will be committed to respect the fundamental human rights of the exercise of free expression and the free flow of information.”)
-However, 10 comments expressly opposed or did not support either option.
-It is worth noting that as many commenters were unsupportive of both formulations as supported both formulations.
-This relative lack of support for either formulation indicates that more work needs to be done to work on the Bylaws formulation.
-This may also reflect discomfort with the lack of specificity about the rationale and interpretation of the Bylaw, including concerns about application beyond ICANN’s mission.
-A survey was conducted within WP4 regarding potential formulations; this survey is discussed below.

 Consider Level of Support.
 10 out of the 23 comments supported inclusion of some language on Human Rights in the Bylaws as part of WS1.
 5 comments did not support inclusion of Human Rights in the Bylaws, and 2 additional comments did not support addressing this issue in WS1.
 3 comments expressed no support or opposition, though they commented on aspects of the issue (including one of those who stated this was a WS2 issue).
 One comment stated that it “would not oppose” inclusion of human rights language, while another commenter stated that it “would not actively oppose” the inclusion of human rights language in the Bylaws.
 Finally, one commenter did not “in principle oppose” Human Rights language but was also one who stated that this was a WS2.
 The CCWG should consider how to analyze and interpret this level of support, and how this should guide the CCWG’s further work on this subject.